Peripheral Arterial Disease Treatment in Sussex County and Milford PA

 While PAD can occasionally be treated by lifestyle changes and medication, surgical intervention by highly skilled interventional radiologists using minimally invasive procedures such as angioplasty and stenting, is used to successfully treat advanced forms of this disease.

-As minimally invasive procedures, angioplasty and stenting are generally low risk procedures that result in significantly improved outcomes.
-In addition, these procedures are performed in an outpatient setting, require mild sedation and permit patients to return to their daily routines quickly with an improved quality of life.
+As minimally invasive procedures, angioplasty and stenting are generally low-risk procedures that result in significantly improved outcomes.
+Also, these procedures are performed in an outpatient setting, require mild sedation, and permit patients to return to their daily routines quickly with an improved quality of life.

 Performed as a minimally invasive procedure by an interventional radiologist, angioplasty helps to restore blood flow through a narrowed or blocked artery.
 The procedure is performed in a dedicated vascular x-ray imaging suite so that the radiologist can view the placement of specialized instruments.